 Breast reconstruction which takes place at the time of mastectomy or lumpectomy is called immediate reconstruction.
 But at times a person might choose to undergo reconstruction after the mastectomy has healed and after the radiation treatment is completed.
 This is called delayed reconstruction.

-- Step 1 – You will be under general anaesthesia during your mastectomy and immediate reconstruction.
+Step 1 – You will be under general anesthesia during your mastectomy and immediate breast reconstruction.

 After reconstruction, your breast surgeon will attach temporary drainage tubes to your breast.
 This is to make sure that any excess fluid has to be removed during healing.
 Your chest will be wrapped with a bandage.